mlayon/mit-4981-project/README.md

 404 Not Found Page: **404.html**
 ## Features
 #### GET
-Our server is able to handle GET requests
+Our server is able to handle GET requests.
 Run ```http://localhost:49157/tester.html```.
 ***OR***
 Open a browser and type ```http://localhost:49157```.

 #### HEAD
-Our server is able to handle HEAD requests
+Our server is able to handle HEAD requests.
 In another terminal, type ```curl -I http://localhost:49157/tester.html``` and run the curl command.

 #### POST
-Our server is able to handle POST requests
+Our server is able to handle POST requests.
 In another terminal, type ```wget --post-data "param1=value1&param2=value2 " http://localhost:49157/tester.html```.
 This sends the data to the server, and is stored in the folder.
 ***OR***